powsybl/pypowsybl-jupyter/docs/user_guide/network_explorer.md

 - nad_profile: property to customize labels and style for the NAD
 - on_hover: when True, the hovering is enabled
 - on_hover_func: a callback function that is invoked when hovering on equipments in the NAD, SLD and the network-map tabs.
 The function parameters (OnHoverFuncType = Callable[[str, str], str]) are the equipment id and type; It must return an HTML string.
 None, the default, will display in the popup all the attributes available in the edquipment's dataframe; To exemplify, the default function is listed below.
 Note that, depending on the specific viewer component (the NAD, the SLD and the network-map), not all the equipments are currently hoverable; more details in their detailed documentation.
+- fixed_nad_positions: positions dataframe to layout the voltage levels in the NAD.
+The fixed positions dataframe is fully described in [Pypowsybl Network visualization guide](inv:pypowsybl:*:*#user_guide/network_visualization).

 ### on_hover_func default function
 ```python